mbaldessari/testapp/bug-description.md

 # Refresh / sync with helm oddity

+Problem description:

+In a helm chart managed by argo, sometimes when you change the values file, the changes are not reflected on to the cluster, until a hard-refresh is forced.

+This seems the same as https://github.com/argoproj/argo-cd/issues/9214 "argocd application do not update when values file changed in helm repo"

+I can reproduce this issue both with Red Hat OpenShift GitOps (1.5.2)(A) and with argo v2.4.0-rc5 (B)

 ## (A) Install OCP 4.10.15

 Go to OperatorHub and install Red Hat Openshift Gitops (currently at v1.5.2)